araobp/blender-3d/VFX/README.md

 <img src="DisneySea/disneysea_lady.png" width=500>

+### 3D models used in the scene

+- I used MPFB2 to generate the lady.
+- I modeled the suit case and took the background picture by myself.

 ### Credits

 On the lady, I have used MakeHuman extensions, "High heels" and "Nails", from the following pages: